Kotlin/KEEP/notes/value-classes.md

 However, times change.
 As distributed backends, asynchronous code, and reactive UIs become widespread, modelling user-defined business-related data-structures with immutable value classes becomes more popular.
 We often find ourselves in a situation where we’d rather see a short name, for example, a `User`, referring to an immutable class that we can safely pass around without risk of it being accidentally mutated by mistake.
 Support for value classes gives us that, while support for mutating functions and mutable properties on them still allows convenient updates of those values in the isolated pieces of code that need to do it, without any concessions in convenience compared to mutable classes.

 However, declaring those immutable classes is going to require extra thought.
 By default, the `class` keyword means “a potentially mutable thing with identity”, while opting out of identity with the `value class` requires an extra effort from a developer.
 Is this the right choice?
 It is not clear without an extra research.
-If we see evidence that immutable value classes are increasingly dominating in the design of real-life Kotlin code, then we can gradually flip the default by asking developers to add some an `identity` modifier before regular classes.
+If we see evidence that immutable value classes are increasingly dominating in the design of real-life Kotlin code, then we can gradually flip the default by asking developers to add an `identity` modifier before regular classes.
 Existing `data class` could be implicitly treated as `identity class`, easing this migration process.
 This explicitness in declaring an identity-capable class would open a road to flipping the default and making `value` modifier optional for immutable classes in the far away future.
 Anyway, right now it is all too early to speculate about.

 ## Value classes and arrays